hanverd/mockups/README.md

 ## Deployment

 You can easily deploy preview with all the files via (S)FTP using [dploy](https://github.com/LeanMeanFightingMachine/dploy).
 In root directory of the project, there's `dploy.yaml` file with basic configuration already being added.
-Just add your remot directory, host, user and password info and you're ready to go!
+Just add your remote directory, host, user and password info and you're ready to go!

 ```
 deploy